neo-project/global-blockchain-compliance-hub/_posts/France/1111-11-01-france-registry-requirements.md

 comments: true
 ---

-# H1Non-profits
+# Non-profits
 French law recognizes three types of not-for-profit (“NPO”) organizations: associations, foundations, and endowment funds.
 Each have their own legal framework.

-## H2 Associations
+## Associations
-Associations can be registered by any two persons for any purpose except for the “sharing of profits.”
+**Associations** can be registered by any two persons for any purpose except for the “sharing of profits.”
 Founders register an association by declaring in the Journal Officiel, a daily government paper containing official declarations and information regarding new associations.
 Declarations may be done at the Préfecture or Sous-Préfecture levels, respective to where the association is to be located, or done [online] (https://www.service-public.fr/associations/vosdroits/F1119).
 Note that an non-profit association can operate undeclared in France.
 However, only declared associations may collect membership fees, fundraise, have an official bank account, etc.

 To declare a new association, founders must provide:
 - Name of the association (as well as any official abbreviation/acronym)
 - Purpose of the association (to be published)
-- Address of the main office [as well as that of the management office, if different (has to be physical address, not to be a P.O. box)]
+- Address of the main office, as well as that of the management office, if different **(has to be physical address, not to be a P.O. box)**
 - Copy of the minutes of the meeting at which the association was established
 - Copy of association’s statutes signed by at least two people (one administrator and one other signatory)